Lissy93/AdGuardian-Term/.github/README.md

 ```bash
 docker run -it lissy93/adguardian
 ```
-You may also pass in your AdGuard info with env vars (using `-e`), see the [Configuring](#configuring) section for an example, and list of availible config params.
+> You may also pass in your AdGuard info with env vars (using `-e`), see the [Configuring](#configuring) section for an example, and list of availible config params.<br>

-If you experience issues with DockerHub, or would rather use a different registry, the image is also available via GHCR - just replace the image name with: `ghcr.io/lissy93/adguardian`.
+> If you experience issues with DockerHub, or would rather use a different registry, the image is also available via GHCR - just replace the image name with: `ghcr.io/lissy93/adguardian`.
 Alternatively, if you'd like to build it yourself from source, you can do so with `docker buildx build -t  adguardian .` then run it with `docker run -it adguardian`.

 ### Executable